Executive Director and Founder

-Norma Panagakos is the Founding Principal of New Horizons Preschool.
+Norma is the Founding Principal of New Horizons Preschool.

-Norma has over 20 years’ experience working in the Early Childhood Education and Care sector in Tasmania.
-She has a Master of Teaching from the University of Tasmania and has been on her exciting journey of collaborating with children and families for over 20 years.
+Norma has over 25 years’ experience working in the Early Childhood Education and Care sector in Tasmania, and collaborating with children and families.
+She has a Master of Teaching from the University of Tasmania.

 Norma established New Horizons Preschool in 2004 as a small home-based service operating 3 mornings per week.
 In 2006 she opened the Lenah Valley campus to create a preschool setting centred on a strong ‘image of child’, relationships, collaborative approaches, active participation, and The Hundred Languages of children.

 Norma was part of the Australian contingent on the Reggio Emilia International Study Tour in 2016, where she drew further inspiration to open the Battery Point Campus in 2017, ultimately achieving her vision to create an innovative and progressive preschool inspired by the Reggio Emilia Educational Project.
 Establishment of the Battery Point campus, with its unique and intentionally designed Atelier studios, introduced a new and unprecedented concept to Tasmanian early years education.